Edirom/meigarage/README.md

 * **WEBSERVICE_URL** : The full URL of the RESTful *web service*.
 This is relevant for the *web client* (aka the GUI) if you are running the docker container on a different port or with a different URL.

-* **-v** TEI paths : The local path to the stylesheets and sources can be mounted to /usr/share/xml/tei/ using the --volume parameter.
+* **-v** Stylesheet paths : The local path to the stylesheets and sources can be mounted to /usr/share/xml/tei/ using the --volume parameter, using e.g.  `-v /your/path/to/Stylesheets:/usr/share/xml/tei/stylesheet \
+    -v /your/path/to/TEI/P5:/usr/share/xml/tei/odd`

 ### exposed ports